Close

 Smiling child in purple sweater

 Those with passing knowledge of the Exceptional Family Member Program may believe it’s a single entity.
-In fact, EFMP is three interrelated components across the Department of Defense that work together on behalf of military families with special needs – Identification and Enrollment, Assignment Coordination and EFMP Family Support.
+In fact, the program consists of three interrelated components across the Defense Department that work together to support military families with special medical or educational needs: identification and enrollment, assignment coordination and EFMP Family Support.

-As a service provider or military leader, you are in a unique position to clear up misconceptions that can cause frustrations for families with special needs, while pointing them toward the helpful resources the program offers.
+As a service provider or military leader, you are in a unique position to clear up misconceptions that can cause frustrations for families with special medical or educational needs, while pointing them toward the helpful resources the program offers.

-Service branches vary in how they implement the Exceptional Family Member Program.
-However, the Department of Defense is working with the military services to standardize elements, which will allow families with special needs to have a more consistent EFMP experience.
+Service branches have historically varied in how they implement the Exceptional Family Member Program.
+However, the Defense Department continues to work to standardize program elements, which allows families to have a more consistent EFMP experience.

-The graphic below offers a visual representation of how the three components of EFMP work together that can help you explain the processes of EFMP to military families with special needs.
+The graphic below offers a visual representation of how the three components of EFMP work together that can help you explain the processes of EFMP to military families and other stakeholders.

 visual representation of how the three components of EFMP work together